OpenTermsArchive/contrib-versions/Envato/Privacy Policy.md

 **Marketing Choices regarding your personal information**

-1. Where we have your consent to do so (e.g. if you have subscribed to one of our e-mail lists or have indicated that you are interested in receiving offers or information from us), we send you marketing communications by email about products and services that we feel may be of interest to you.
+1. Where we have your consent to do so (e.g. if you have subscribed to one of our email lists or have indicated that you are interested in receiving offers or information from us), we send you marketing communications by email about products and services that we feel may be of interest to you.
 You can ‘opt-out’ of such communications if you would prefer not to receive them in the future by using the “unsubscribe” facility provided in the communication itself.
 2. You also have choices about cookies, as described below.
 By modifying your browser preferences, you have the choice to accept all cookies, to be notified when a cookie is set, or to reject all cookies.
 If you choose to reject cookies some parts of our Sites may not work properly in your case.

 **Cookies (not the type you eat!) and web analytics**